Moderustic Aquatic Glassel Fireplace Glass Rocks Propane FireplacesModerustic Aquatic Glassel Fireplace Glass Rocks Propane Fireplaces

 la 8

-We added a Starfire base to the fireplace and here you have it.
-The customer added a few colors later along with our Ice Ice Ice.
+We added a Starfire Base Glass to the fireplace and here you have it.
+The customer added a few colors later along with our Ice Ice Ice Topper.
 We also added two metal shields on each side of the fireplace on the inside left and right to cover the vent holes from view.

 la 9